vorlie/MikoCheat/README.md

-# MikoCheat: A CS2 Overlay and Cheat Framework
+# MikoCheat: A CS2 Overlay and Cheat

-MikoCheat is a proof-of-concept cheat framework for Counter-Strike 2 (CS2), featuring a customizable overlay built with ImGui.NET and ClickableTransparentOverlay.
+MikoCheat is a proof-of-concept cheat for Counter-Strike 2 (CS2), featuring a customizable overlay built with ImGui.NET and ClickableTransparentOverlay.
 This project serves as an educational resource to understand game memory manipulation, overlay rendering, and cheat development concepts.

 ---